RosettaCommons/documentation/rosetta_basics/Solving-a-Biological-Problem.md

 ##See Also

-* [[I want to do x]]: Guides to specific types of structural pertubations using RosettaScripts
+* [[I want to do x]]: Guides to specific types of structural perturbations using RosettaScripts
 * [[Resources for learning biophysics and computational modeling]]
 * [[Getting Started]]: A page for people new to Rosetta
 * [[Application Documentation]]: Links to documentation for a variety of Rosetta applications